You’ll agree when we say a cash flow chart is one of the most significant tools in a business.

 While Free Cash Flow provides insights into cash available to reinvest in the business, it doesn’t always show the most accurate picture of everyday cash flow.

-And this is because the FCF formula doesn’t account for irregular spending, earning, or investments.
+And this is because the FCF formula doesn’t account for irregular spending, earnings, or investments.
 For instance, your free cash flow will go through the roof if you sell off a large asset.
 But, this does not reflect the typical cash flow for your business.

 Just as with our Free Cash Flow formula above, get your balance sheet and income statement ready to pull out key data points.